leecongwei/site/docs/custom-domains.md

 slug: /custom-domains
 ---

-You can use your own domains with localhost.run.
+You  use your own domains with localhost.run.

 To do this visit https://admin.localhost.run, add your SSH key to your account for authentication and add a custom domain to your account.